-- Prints of up to 999 image frames (files) can be ordered on the same media. - DPOF settings cannot be specified for movies or CCD-RAW files.
+- You can order prints of up to 999 image frames (files) on the same media. - ♪ DPOF settings cannot be specified for movies.

 Pressing the "BACK" button during the settings, all the new settings are cancelled.
 If there were previous DPOF settings, only the modifications are cancelled.